aws-samples/eks-workshop-v2/website/docs/observability/opensearch/control-plane-logs.md

 - `kube-controller-manager-*` for controller manager logs
 - `kube-scheduler-*` for scheduler logs

-Navigate to https://console.aws.amazon.com/lambda/home#/functions/eks-workshop-Control-Plane-Logs-To-OpenSearch to confirm that the Lambda function to export control plane logs has been pre-provisioned during the `prepare-environment` step.
+Navigate to the Lambda function named [eks-workshop-Control-Plane-Logs-To-OpenSearch](https://console.aws.amazon.com/lambda/home#/functions/eks-workshop-Control-Plane-Logs-To-OpenSearch) to to export control plane logs has been pre-provisioned during the `prepare-environment` step.
 Notice that the Lambda function does not have any triggers setup at the moment.

 There are three steps to connect up the Lambda function to CloudWatch Logs and to OpenSearch as shown in the overview diagram above: